On a warm day last summer, Diamond Madison entered the Allegheny

 serotonin receptor in the brain.
 She also studies effects of various compounds

-that have the potential to be useful in combatting drug dependence in humans.
+that have the potential to be useful in combating drug dependence in humans.

 “I am more knowledgeable now about the field of neuropharmacology as well as